Patrick-ring-motive/core-c/README.md

-# core-c
+# A JavaScript library that implements the C standard library

-Javascript library implementing C standard library
+This library is intended to help people learn JavaScript that have a background in C